firstcontributions/first-contributions/README.md

 ```
 git clone <url you just copied>
 ```
-Where <url> is the url to this repository.
+Where "<url>" is the url to this repository.
 See the previous steps to obtain the url.

 For example:
 ```